9 Steps to Create a Virtual Summit: 7,827 Subscribers and 55 Interviews -- in 60 Days

 This is something we expected to a degree, based on average content consumption rates we see, and how much noise & competition for audience attention there is in the sales space.

 55 video interviews.
-By far the most exciting metric to me, getting to personally interview so many incredibly talented, hard-working people for this summit was a blast.
+By far the most exciting metric to me, personally interviewing so many incredibly talented, hard-working people for this summit was a blast.
 From Grant Cardone to Hiten Shah, Noah Kagan, Michele Romanow, and 51 other awesome individuals—these are the real people that made this summit such a huge success.

 That’s it for the highlight reel, so let’s dig a little deeper into our process for creating this virtual summit, cover what it took to drive these results, the lessons we’ve learned, what we’d do differently, and what’s coming next.